1814, Sir William, Col. Willoughby Viscount Lindesay and more...

 For Power and Ambition even Friends will part.

-To silent fallen Heroes always true to a loyal heart.
+To silent fallen Heroes forever true to a loyal heart.

 To Brave Men convinced Honour is being Victorious,